a-moscatelli/pyspark/README.md

 <h3>
-  use case 2: efficiently check if two group of columns match
+  use case 2: efficiently check if two groups of columns match across versions (or dates) v1/v2
 </h3>

 <pre>
 # from pyspark.sql.functions import md5, contact_ws, array
 df = df.withColumn('hashcolname',md5(concat_ws('#',array(['column1','column2','column3']))))
+# now you compare the hashcolname - if different, something within the column group must be different. the function above is null-safe
+# (i.e. no need to coalesce nulls)
 </pre>